Tammyhi/stoop-sale-invite-site/README.md

 # Overview:
 This project was made for CodeDex's Summer Hackathon from 7/10/24 to 7/11/24.
 It is an interactive invitation for a Brooklyn Stoop Sale.
 The invitation has a map and sharing functionality, as well as interactive elements.

+# Tech Stack (All vanilla!)
+- HTML
+- CSS
+- Javascript

 # Features:
-- Interactive Elements: Make the
+- Interactive Elements: Adds a splash of fun to the invitation
   * Hover animations for buttons and map
   * Color changes when like button is clicked
 - Content: Tells the reader when and where the stoop sell is being held, as well as why they should come